ItsHiatus/Kick-Ban-Handler/README.md

 # Moderation Handler
 Handles player banning/kicking/noting (server only)

+Important Notes:

+- Moderators must be added to to Moderator list (Name or UserId)
+- You must use Resolver.VerifyGameAccess() when a player joins to check if they're banned or not
+- Ban duration is in seconds.
+For indefinite bans, set the duration to -1.

 API:
 ```lua
 Resolver.VerifyGameAccess(user : number|Player): boolean --> Checks if user has access to the game (false = banned)